Skip to main content Skip to site navigation

 SPACE IS LIMITED—

 if maximum room capacity is reached, non-patients may be asked to wait outside or in their car to ensure there are enough seats for incoming patients.
-Thank you for your understanding.
+We thank you for your understanding.

 Exceptions include: